triplea-game/triplea/docs/admin/upgrading-install4j.md

  - update github action secrets environment variable with the updated license key (done via github website > settings > secrets)

+## Install4j Config

+- Install install4j locally.
+- Launch install4j
+- Locate the *.install4j file checked into the code
+- Open the 'install4j' file as a project and 'save'
+- Commit the file updates and push